Differential gene expression

 sc.pl.dotplot(cl1,genes, groupby='sample')

 It looks much better now.
-But if we look per patient you can see that we still have some genes that are dominated by a single patient.
+But if we look per subject you can see that we still have some genes that are dominated by a single patient.
 Still, it is often a good idea to control the number of cells from each sample when doing differential expression.

 There are many different ways to try and resolve the issue of patient batch effects, however most of them require R packages.
 These can be run via rpy2 as is demonstraded in this compendium: https://www.sc-best-practices.org/conditions/differential_gene_expression.html